EOR vs PEO

 What is an Employer of Record (EOR)?

-PEO vs. EOR: Key Differences, Risks, and Benefits Explained
+EOR vs. PEO: Key Differences, Risks, and Benefits Explained

 1. Legal Structure & Employer Responsibility

-• EOR: The EOR acts as the full legal employer for your international workforce.
-It hires employees under its own legal entity, manages employment contracts, payroll management, tax compliance, and other employment-related legal liabilities.
-Your business retains oversight of daily operations, but the EOR is responsible for statutory obligations and local compliance risks in each country where your employees work.
+• EOR: The EOR becomes the legal employer for your international workforce.
+It establishes employment relationships under its own entity, manages all employment contracts, payroll, tax filings, and employment laws.
+Your business controls daily work decisions while the EOR handles all legal employment responsibilities in each country.

-• PEO: The PEO operates under a co-employment model, where your company maintains the legal employer status.
-You must have a registered legal entity in the country where you hire employees.
-The PEO manages payroll, benefits, HR administration, and compliance but shares legal liability with your business.
-PEOs help with local tax compliance, employee benefits administration, and managing workplace safety.
+• PEO: A PEO operates as your co-employer where your company remains the legal employer.
+You must have a registered legal entity in each country where you hire employees.
+The PEO handles payroll, benefits, HR administration, and compliance support but shares legal responsibility with your business.

 2. Compliance & Risk Management

-• PEO: PEOs offer administrative support but do not assume full compliance responsibility.
-Your business remains liable for ensuring compliance with local employment laws, workplace safety regulations, and tax obligations.
-PEOs provide guidance on best practices for HR management but do not fully shield your company from the risks of non-compliance in each country.
+• PEO: Provides HR support and compliance help but does not assume full legal responsibility.
+Your business remains responsible for ensuring employment law compliance, workplace safety requirements, and accurate taxes.
+PEOs offer best practices information but cannot fully protect your company from compliance risks.

 3. International vs. Domestic Hiring